Chris Slater

-He had given up on becoming a professional footballer in 2005 after being released by Wolverhampton Wanderers, and joined non-league Chasetown, where he won the Midland Football Alliance title in 2005–06.
+Slater had given up on becoming a professional footballer in 2005 after being released by Wolverhampton Wanderers.
+He joined non-League Chasetown, where he won the Midland Football Alliance title in 2005–06.
 However, after victory over Port Vale in the FA Cup in December 2007, he turned professional at Vale Park.
-He spent eleven months in the English Football League, before returning to Chasetown.
-He helped the club to win promotion in 2010, and went on to beat the club's all-time appearance record.
+He spent eleven months in the English Football League before returning to Chasetown.
+He helped the club to win promotion in 2010 and went on to beat the club's all-time appearance record.
 He joined Walsall Wood in June 2017 and helped the club to win the Midland League Division One title during the 2017–18 season.
 He returned to Chasetown as a player-coach for the 2020–21 season.

 Career

 Chasetown

-Released from Wolverhampton Wanderers in 2005 without a first-team appearance to his name, Slater joined non-league Chasetown.
+Released from Wolverhampton Wanderers in 2005 without a first-team appearance to his name, Slater joined non-League Chasetown.
 Helping the "Chase" take Oldham Athletic to a replay at Boundary Park in the first round of the FA Cup in November 2005 was just the beginning of Slater's and Chasetown's cup adventures.
-By April 2006 he had won a trial with Tranmere Rovers, and was also being looked at by Blackpool and Crewe Alexandra, all English Football League clubs.
+By April 2006, he had won a trial with Tranmere Rovers and was also being looked at by Blackpool and Crewe Alexandra, all English Football League clubs.
 He helped Chasetown to win the Midland Football Alliance title at the end of the 2005–06 season.
 He was at The Scholar Ground for the first season of the new Southern League Division One Midlands tier (2006–07).
 He came to prominence when playing in Chasetown's 1–0 FA Cup victory over League One Port Vale in December 2007.
-In doing this he helped Chasetown become the lowest ever ranked club to reach as far as the Third Round (proper) of the FA Cup.
+In doing this, he helped Chasetown become the lowest-ever ranked club to reach as far as the third round (proper) of the FA Cup.
 Vale was the eighth club Chasetown had vanquished in their campaign that season.
-In his three years at the club he had played 146 league games for the "Scholars", scoring one goal.
+He had played 146 league games for the "Scholars" in his three years at the club, scoring one goal.